skellis46/slipbox/improvisation and the threshold of the self.md

 ## possible literature

 ### Giulia Lorenzi, Felipe Morales Carbonell: Modalizing in musical performance. https://onlinelibrary.wiley.com/doi/10.1111/mila.12515, https://doi.org/10.1111/mila.12515.

 The paper argues that when musicians perform, they constantly track “what’s possible” right now—what sounds they could make next, what moves would fit musically, and what they can physically do.
 Drawing on examples from jazz improvisation and classical performance, it sketches a framework for how performers learn and update these possibilities, and concludes there isn’t one single source of this know-how: perception, practice, conventions, and embodied skill all contribute.

 This is on the fringe of what I'm doing.

+# edit bin

+> This state of pure being is the actor’s equivalent of when great athletes are “in the zone,” or the trance that a jazz improviser enters when they’re really cooking.
+The name for it is a Russian word, _perezhivanie_, which means _experiencing_. <https://slate.com/culture/2025/10/daniel-day-lewis-anemone-movie-oscars-best-actor.html>

+> my decision-making process has to happen in such a way that I’m absolutely unaware of it, otherwise I’m objectifying a situation that demands something different. -- Daniel Day-Lewis <https://slate.com/culture/2025/10/daniel-day-lewis-anemone-movie-oscars-best-actor.html>